hil-se/fds/assignments/assignment2.md

  ## Grading Policy
- - 4 (out of 7) points will be received if A2.py successfully runs and makes predictions.
+ - 4 (out of 7) points will be received if A2.py successfully runs and makes predictions (runtime < 10 min).
  - The rest 3 points will be given based on the percentage of same predictions with the correct implementation.